brendonboshell/RespBreak/README.md

 ### Example

-This example is for when HTML is served-mobile first.
+This example is for when HTML is served mobile first.
 The HTML document is structured for the mobile view.
 When the browser window size is increased beyond 976px wide, the `state_full.up()` function is called, and the function makes the necessary structural changes for the desktop website.
 When the window decreases, `state_full.down()` is called to undo the changes.

 If the desktop HTML is served by default, you can simply change the second parameter of the RespBreak constructor to `1`, corresponding to that state object's position in the array `states`.